jgerace/jgerace.github.io/_posts/2024-10-04-writing-workshop-reader-advice.md

 ---
-title: "Good readers make better writers"
+title: "Good readers make better writers - guidelines for critiquing work from your peers (and yourself!)"
 excerpt_separator: "<!--more-->"
 tags:
   - writing
   - workshop
 ---

-There's nothing better for a writer's growth than having a captive readership forced to offer feedback.
-But let's face it: your mom is never going to like your short stories and your friends say they'll read them and give honest feedback, but they definitely won't even open the document.
+There's nothing more nourishing to a writer's growth than having a captive readership forced to offer feedback.
+But let's face it: your mom is never going to like your short stories and your friends say they'll read them and give honest commentary, but they definitely won't even open the document.
 Hence, workshops!

 <!--more-->